yssl/TWcmd.vim/README.md

 ## Tab-Window History

-When you leave a window in vim, twcmd.vim pushes [tab_id, window_id] information of the window into its *tab-window history stack*.
+When you leave a window in vim, TWcmd.vim pushes [tab_id, window_id] information of the window into its *tab-window history stack*.

-twcmd.vim moves the cursor to the last focused window using the history stack when closing a window or tab. (see `:help g:twcmd_focus_after_closing` for more details.)
+TWcmd.vim moves the cursor to the last focused window using the history stack when closing a window or tab. (see `:help g:twcmd_focus_after_closing` for more details.)
 You can also walk through windows in the history with *twh* sub-command.

 ## Recommended Key Mappings

-twcmd.vim does not provide default key mappings to keep your key mappings clean.
+TWcmd.vim does not provide default key mappings to keep your key mappings clean.
 Instead, I suggest convenient one what I'm using now.
 You can add them to your .vimrc and modify them as you want.